-Mr. Liston’s legal career spans 25 years in the public and private sectors, including five years as an Assistant District Attorney under Robert M. Morgenthau in the Manhattan District Attorney’s Office and 20 years in private practice during which he has successfully handled a wide range of civil, criminal, and regulatory matters.
+Mr. Liston’s legal career spans over 25 years in the public and private sectors, including five years as an Assistant District Attorney under Robert M. Morgenthau in the Manhattan District Attorney’s Office and more than 20 years in private practice during which he has successfully handled a wide range of civil, criminal, and regulatory matters.

 An experienced trial attorney, he is at home in the well of the courtroom, and he has handled numerous jury and bench trials and appeals in criminal and civil matters.